denisecase/TimberwolfTracker-GirlsVolleyball/NOTES.md

 The following sections are helpful to maintain your code in both AWS (for deployment) and GitHub (for maintenance).
 You'll only be able to push code for skills and repos you colaborate on (not just contribute).

+## Initial Integration with VS Code

+Integrate your code with VS Code.

+While in AWS, building your skill, access "Code" / "Offline Tools" / "Export to VS Code".

 ## Git Remotes